gthorisson/ORCID-example-client-app-rails/README.md

 ### Register client app with the ORCID test sandbox

-The ORCID sandbox is now live at http://devsandbox.orcid.org

-Got to the Developer portal for info on how to register a client app:
+The ORCID sandbox is now live at http://devsandbox.orcid.org .
+Go to the Developer portal for info on how to register a client app that can connect to the sandbox:

 http://dev.orcid.org/docs